-- If the project developer fails to comply with the contractually defined obligations; - If the project developer does not fulfil his/her/its tax obligations; or - If the project developer provides false information about its business or the project or presents manipulated data in the presentation, appraisal and monitoring of projects.
+- If the project developer fails to meet contractually defined obligations; - If the project developer does not comply with tax obligations; or - If the project developer provides false information or presents manipulated data during project presentation, evaluation, or monitoring.

-The termination of the contract will cause the loss of the tax benefits and the obligation to pay back the uncollected tax revenues plus interest.
+If the contract is terminated, the project will lose its tax benefits, and the developer will be required to repay the uncollected tax revenue plus interest.

-Tax incentives may be granted to business research and development, which allows corporate income tax taxpayers with residence in Portugal engaged in agricultural, industrial, commercial and services activities or non-residents with a permanent business establishment in the territory to deduct from the amount of corporate income tax collection the amount corresponding to research and development expenditure in the part that has not been co-funded by the State through non-refundable fundingfrom the State, and provided that it is carried out in the taxation periods between January 2014 and the end of 2025.
+Tax incentives for business research and development (R&D) may also be granted.
+Corporate income tax taxpayers residing in Portugal who engage in agricultural, industrial, commercial, or service activities, or non-residents with a permanent establishment in Portugal, can deduct R&D expenses from their corporate income tax, provided these expenses are not co-funded by the State through non-refundable grants.
+These deductions apply to taxation periods between I January 2014 and 31 December 2025.

-To qualify for the tax deductions mentioned above, investors must meet the following conditions cumulatively:
+To qualify for these tax deductions, investors must meet the following conditions:

-- The taxable profit cannot be determined by indirect methods; and - The applicant cannot have any unpaid State and Social Security taxes or contributions.
+- The taxable profit must not be determined by indirect methods; and - The applicant must not have any outstanding tax liabilities or unpaid Social Security contributions.

-Investment incentives must have one of these forms:
+Investment incentives may take one of the following forms:

-- A contract between the State and the investor, designated by contractual incentives; - Autonomous incentives, depending on specific situations that are supposed to be protected; or - Assignment conceded by State-funded programs.
+- A contract between the State and the investor, known as contractual incentives; - Autonomous incentives, which apply to specific protected situations; or - Incentives granted through State-funded programs.